dhruv-khatri/CSE185project/README.md

 # GenomeSizer (CSE185project) in progress

+The size of a genome is necessary information for analyses such as quality control, comparative genomics, and metagenomics.
 GenomeSizer is a tool that takes in a .fasta file and outputs an estimated genome size and histogram file.
-This is comparable to the kmergenie tool for genome size.
+This is comparable to the kmergenie and jellyfish tools for genome size and histogram output.

 # Install Instructions
 Installation requires the argparse, numpy, and matplotlib (only for histogram plotting) libraries to be installed